About the PHOENIX trial

 The PHase 3 PHOENIX trial (NCT05021536) will evaluate if the investigational drug, SOdium PhENylbutyrate and TaurursodIol (also known as ursodoXicoltaurine) is safe and effective as a treatment for adults living with ALS.
 Sodium phenylbutyrate and taurursodiol (ursodoxicoltaurine) is also known as AMX0035.

-AMX0035 is not currently approved by the FDA or EMA.
+AMX0035 is not currently approved by the EMA.
 The trial will use a placebo as a way to compare the safety and effectiveness of AMX0035.
 A placebo is a substance that looks and tastes the same and is given the same way as the investigational drug being tested, but the placebo does not contain the investigational drug.

 PHOENIX is a phase 3 trial, in which many persons living with ALS will be participating in both the United States and Europe.
 Because PHOENIX is a randomized, double-blind trial, individuals will be chosen at random to receive AMX0035 or placebo, and neither the doctors nor the participants will know who received the investigational drug.